onzfonz/comp227/src/content/3/en/part3a.md

 }
 ```

-Notice that calling return is crucial because otherwise the code will execute to the very end and the malformed note gets saved to the application.
+Notice that calling return is crucial because otherwise the code will execute to the very end and the malformed task gets saved to the application.

-If the content property has a value, the note will be based on the received data.
+If the content property has a value, the task will be based on the received data.
 As mentioned previously, it is better to generate timestamps on the server than in the browser,
 since we can't trust that the host machine running the browser has its clock set correctly.
 The generation of the `date` property is now done by the server.